 Humans take in flavonoids with the consumption of fruits, herbs, or legumes in an average range of approximately 100 to 200 milligram per day, although consumption rates differ substantially.
 Flavonoids are quickly broken down in the human gut system.
 Studies that tested higher intake of flavonoids on larger groups of the population, found that consuming up to 500 milligram per day displayed health supporting effects.

 Which food is rich in flavonoids?

 Most fruits, especially red, blue and purple berries, apples, citrus fruits and their juices contain high levels of flavonoids.
 Vegetables such as red onions, scallions, red cabbage, kale, broccoli, spinach, celery, hot peppers, soy beans, radishes, and some herbs (e.g. parsley, thyme), as well as some nuts (e.g. pecan, pistachio) or spices (e.g. cinnamon) are rich in flavonoids as well.
-In general the raw form is considered to hold highest levels of flavonoids, but also processed plant products such as green and black tea, red wine, fermented soy-based products, dark chocolate are named as flavonoid-rich food and beverages.
-There are several classes of flavonoids, that occur in different types of plant food, and are associated with differing benefits.
+In general, the raw form is considered to hold the highest levels of flavonoids, but also processed plant products such as green and black tea, red wine, fermented soy-based products, dark chocolate are named as flavonoid-rich food and beverages.
+There are several classes of flavonoids, which occur in different types of plant food and are associated with differing benefits.

 Why may flavonoids not be equally beneficial to all people?